Seteco/Somorrostro/Memory-Requirements.md

 As you can see, there is quite some stress (this is `iowait`) every 30 seconds.

-A simple solution is to increase this time to 10 minutes.
+A simple solution is to increase this time to 10 minutes (60000).
 This is the same system with this setting in 10 minutes:

 ![image](https://cloud.githubusercontent.com/assets/2662304/23834784/d2304f72-0764-11e7-8389-fb830ffd973a.png)